Isaac "Uncle Ike" Bradshaw Grave

 Ike was Sheriff of Yuma County in La Paz, 1864-65.
 In 1867, he sold his ferry and moved on.
 In August 1868, he had a mining interest in Black Canyon.
 In June 1869, Ike was elected a councilman in Yuma County and in March of 1871, he returned to Prescott and in May found a continuation of the Tiger Lode (lode refers to hard rock mining).
 In December 1873, Ike discovered a rich mineral deposit near Walnut Grove.
 He also served on the election board at Humbug in October 1876.
 In November 1882, Ike sold his interest in the Copper Basin mines to Honorable (Judge) C.C.
 Bean.
 Ike died of pneumonia on Christmas Eve of 1885, while camping near the Castle Creek Smelter and was buried near Castle Hot Springs on the Colorado River.

-The Bradshaw Mountains were named either for his brother William or for both William and Ike.
+The Bradshaw Mountains were named either for William or for both William and Ike.

 See written summary in file.

 To purchase this image please click on the NOTIFY US button and we will contact you with details